-Additionally, students holding leadership office may be removed from their positions.
+Additionally, a student holding leadership office may be removed from the position.

-In clinical years, suspension can be imposed for the remainder of the current clerkship and/or future additional clerkships.
-Readmission will not be entertained until the suspension period is completed and is subject to approval of the Dean or Provost.
-The student is barred from the campus and University-affiliated sites without specific approval during the time of the suspension.
+Readmission will not be entertained until the suspension period is completed and is subject to approval of the Program Director or Provost.

 Other Appropriate Actions

-Disciplinary action not specifically outlined above, but approved through the Dean or the Associate/Assistant Dean of Student Affairs or their designee.
+Other disciplinary action not specifically outlined elsewhere in Program policies may be approved through the Program Director or the Associate/Assistant Dean of Student Affairs or their designee.